Detainee Programs and Services

 - Community Support

-Religious programs support community organizations in their endeavors to provide spiritual guidance and charitable resources to detainees.
+Religious programs support community organizations in their endeavors to provide spiritual guidance and charitable resources to individuals in custody.
 Religious volunteer programs are offered on a daily, weekly or monthly basis, with a one-year volunteer participation minimum.
 Volunteers assist with Sunday worship services or other religious/faith-based education programs.

 Organizations interested in offering religious volunteer programs must submit an application and attend an annual volunteer training session.
 There are two applications periods per year which occur from March 1-15 and August 15-29.
 Voluneer training sessions are held four times per year in Feburary, April, June and August.
 For more information, please email: firstname.lastname@example.org

-The Chicago Board of Education offers high school classes to detainees ages 17-21 through their onsite facility, Consuela B. York Alternative High School.
+The Chicago Board of Education offers high school classes to individuals in custody ages 17-21 through their onsite facility, Consuela B. York Alternative High School.

 The PACE Institute is another onsite organization that offers Adult Basic Education and General Education Diploma (GED) preparation.